-With the United States elections taking place in November, this timely course examines the three branches of the United States Government—legislative, executive, and judicial.
+With the United States elections scheduled to take place in November, this timely course examines the three branches of the United States Government—legislative, executive, and judicial.
 You will focus on the ways in which the power of government overlaps and how these overlaps have changed in the 230 years since the government was created.
 Special attention will be paid to the political parties and the way that government officials are (s)elected

 This course will appeal to anyone who is interested in knowing more about the details and vagaries of the United States government and the politics that inform and surround it.

 By the end of this course, you will have:

 - discussed in detail how the idea of compromise infused the creation of the American government and evaluated to what extent that spirit of compromise still exists

 - examined the rise of political parties and how they came to dominate the governmental landscape

 - examined a series of case studies that illustrate the checks and balances of the three branches of the American government, with an eye toward evaluating how well certain powers are checked and balanced

 - examined how extraordinary times have led to the development of the imperial presidency